joelsleeba/joelsleeba.github.io/content/posts/root_j600.md

 9. When the device boots into bootloader, flash the boot image using heimdall `heimdall flash --BOOT Magisk-...img`
 10. The android device will auto reboot.
 If Samsung Knox triggers and ask to factory reset, proceed with it and reinstall Magisk app.
 11. Follow the instructions in the Magisk app.

+_Later I also managed to install Magisk in a 2017 J5 Pro following the Magisk wiki_